NREL/EnergyPlus/design/FY2021/NFP-Dedicated_Exhaust_Fans.md

 A third potential candidate is using the general Connector:Mixer object to develop the airloop topography.
 The Connector:Mixer will taken several "branches" and connect them to a common outlet branch.
 This means that the Connector:Mixer actually works on the branch level and explicitly branches need to be defined for each incoming and outgoing connections, which will be cumbersome to use when trying to connect many zones on larger projects.
 The configuration is also subject to the restrictions that the airloop system that multiple routed exhaust system is difficult to be correctly recognized by EnergyPlus.

-Currently, the original requester for the feature (S. Rao at Affiliated Engineers Inc) uses a workaround that uses EMS sensors to gather the different zone exhaust information and "virtually" mixed them together via some pieces of EMS program code, and then feed the gather flow information to a "dummy" actuatable system to accomplish the goal of modeling such a configuration.
+Currently, the original requester for the feature uses a workaround that uses EMS sensors to gather the different zone exhaust information and "virtually" mixed them together via some pieces of EMS program code, and then feed the gather flow information to a "dummy" actuatable system to accomplish the goal of modeling such a configuration.

 Based on the existing modules' capabilities and limitations, we proposed to add two new IDF objects to model such a  re-routed and recombined exhaust system configuration, and to allow quick setup and scaling up of such a configure for larger simulation projects.

-## Approach ##
+## Approach A ##

 The following new objects will be added to allow an AirLoopHVAC:ExhaustSystem to be described:
 ```